JChalliss/Biocomputing_Coursework/ID_a_dog_breed/README.md

 2. **Loads** multiple dog breed DNA sequences from another FASTA file.
 3. **Compares** the mystery sequence to each breed using **global sequence alignment**.
 4. **Finds** the best-matching breed based on the alignment score.
 5. **Calculates** the p-value to assess whether the similarity of the best matcing breed is statistically significant relative to other scores.
 6. **Aligns** the dog breed sequences
 7. **Computes** the distance matrix, using **the identity model** to calculate the distances.
 8. **Constructs** a phylogenetic tree using the **Neighbor Joining method**

-9. **Outputs** the closest match, highlights the sequence differences, the p-value and simlarity score and a phylogenetic tree
+9. **Outputs**  highlights the sequence differences, the closest match sequence and description, the p-value and simlarity score and a phylogenetic tree

 ## Requirements
 Ensure you have the following libraries: